stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

 What I Like About Static Typing
 -------------------------------

+1. Types act as documentation.

+   When I read dynamically typed code, I feel completely lost looking at untyped variables and untyped method calls.
+What methods can I call on this variable?
+What does this method require of it's parameters?
+What exactly is this parameter going to be?
+A map?
+An object?
+An int?

+   Granted, you can sometimes infer what it is based on the method calls made against it.
+For example, only the `Employee` class has a `isFired` method.
+However, this works well only in small, simple methods that are unfortunately rare in a lot of code.

+   This programmer-time type inference also requires mental overhead.
+Glancing up to a type declaration (or hovering for inferred types) tells you right away.

+   I do not buy the assertion that I should not care what the types of variables are--that, like Smalltalk, objects will react to whatever messages I send them and I shouldn't care beyond that.
+While `method_missing` is occasionally very handy, in the majority of cases, simple method resolution semantics are going to be happen (`foo.bar()` calls the `Foo.bar` method), so the language might as well clue me when when this extremely common/simple case applies.

+   (Admittedly, I do pine for the static equivalent of `method_missing`--some sort of AST transformation or compile-time `method_missing` hook.)

-1. A type system is basically free tests.
+2. A type system provides free, blazing-fast, pre-unit tests.

+   Of course you still need real unit tests.
+Just like having unit tests doesn't not absolve you from having acceptance tests, having type check tests does not absolve you from having unit tests.

-   Of course you still need real tests, but it's all about quick feedback.
-No matter how fast my unit tests are, a compiler can follow me along and check for trivial errors.
-In a mature IDE, this happens as you type, which is pretty darn quick.
+   That being said, it's all about quick feedback.
+No matter how fast my unit tests are, a compiler can follow me along and more quickly check for trivial errors.
+In a mature IDE like Eclipse's JDT, this happens as you type, which is pretty darn quick.

    Assuming the type tests check, then you proceed to unit tests.
 Just like after unit tests check, you proceed to integration tests.
 Gradually progressing to slower, but more encompassing levels of tests.

-2. Deep down all programmers want the features of a type-aware IDE.
+3. Deep down all programmers want the features of a type-aware IDE.

    Look at IntelliJ's [RubyMine](http://www.jetbrains.com/ruby/) and Spring's [STS](http://www.springsource.com/developer/grails) for Groovy.
 They make programmers who've been using dynamic languages drool with their (inferred) type-aware hints, navigation, and refactoring.